soedinglab/MMseqs2-App/mcp/core/README.md

-# `foldseek-server-lib`
+# `marv-core`

-Private implementation library for the Foldseek MCP server.
+Private implementation library for the Marv MCP server.
 It connects to the Go backend, parses results with shared frontend helpers, persists ticket state, creates bounded summaries and file artifacts, and forwards selected rows or alignment columns into follow-up jobs.

 Use the tools documented in [`../server/README.md`](../server/README.md).